AgeOfLearning/aofl/webpack-packages/unit-testing-plugin/README.md

 # @aofl/unit-testing-plugin

-Aofl unit testing plugin makes it easy to setup [web-components-tester](https://www.npmjs.com/package/web-component-tester) with webpack configured with babel.
+Aofl unit testing plugin makes it easy to setup [web-components-tester](https://www.npmjs.com/package/web-component-tester) with webpack.
 It allows you to run webpack in watch mode and run your unit-tests run on each update.
-It also adds some additional functionality like auto-loading [fetch-mock](https://www.npmjs.com/package/fetch-mock).

 ## Installation